 Prepare the hull

 Before I bolted the keel back in place, I prepared the hull to receive the refinished keel.
-Part of that was cleaning and painting the keel trunk and slot as I described in the previous post.
+Part of that job was cleaning and painting the keel trunk and slot as I described in the previous post.
 More specifically though, I also prepared the keel hanger weldments to go back in service.

-The first issue was one of the weldments that protruded about 1/16″ from the surrounding fiberglass.
+The first obstacle that I encountered was one of the weldments that protruded about 1/16″ from the surrounding fiberglass.
 This meant that the keel hanger didn’t sit flush in the molded pocket.
 Instead, that end was supported only by the weldment, not a stable connection for the 550 pounds of keel to pry against.
 It must have been that way since the sailboat was made.
 The other three weldments were flush and looked like they had been machined flush.
 Only the protruding weldment still had a chamfer around the outside edge and makes me wonder if somebody missed it during manufacturing.